melaniagr/phd-prep/phase-2-foundations/README.md

 **Neuroscience:** cognitive sciences and decision-making foundations, to understand the neurobiology underlying health behavious and decision-making.
 Child and adolescent psychiatry essentials was done to have evidence of my clinical knowledge - as I have shadowed in Psychiatry but not formally worked... yet.

 **Research and QI:** I attended the Scottish Improvement Foundation Skills (SIFS) programme, which aims to develop skills in improvement science methodology.
 This represented a natural step-up after the introductory QI courses and projects completed in Phase 1.
 Through the programme, I gained practical skills in improvement science application, intervention design and testing, and communication of findings.
-I have uploaded the certificate here, along with [detailed documentation of the SIFS project output](https://github.com/melaniagr/research-and-qi-portfolio/tree/main/4-Scottish-improvement-foundation-skills-programme) where I applied these skills to a real departmental initiative.
+I have uploaded the [detailed documentation of the SIFS project output and certification](https://github.com/melaniagr/research-and-qi-portfolio/tree/main/4-Scottish-improvement-foundation-skills-programme) where I applied these skills to a real departmental initiative.

 - **Strategically done all three together:** Developed technical ability to build, neuroscience grounding to design meaningfully, improvement science skills to test and implement